-We have a \$300 million bank revolving credit facility which matures in March 2010 and under which \$200 million is currently outstanding.
+We have a \$300 million bank revolving credit facility that matures in March 2010, under which \$200 million is currently outstanding, \$200 million of Senior Notes due in September 2011 and \$300 million of Senior Notes due in November 2015.

-Our revolving credit facility, as amended in June 2008, requires that we maintain Consolidated Net Worth of no less than \$2.00 billion at all times.
+Our revolving credit facility includes three financial covenants.
+First, it requires that we maintain Consolidated Net Worth of no less than \$2.00 billion at all times.
 However, if as of June 30, 2009, our Consolidated Net Worth equals or exceeds \$2.75 billion, then the minimum Consolidated Net Worth under the facility will be increased to \$2.25 billion at all times from and after June 30, 2009.
 Consolidated Net Worth is generally defined in our credit agreement as the sum of our consolidated stockholders' equity (determined in accordance with GAAP) plus the aggregate outstanding principal amount of our 9% Convertible Junior Subordinated Debentures due 2063.
 The current aggregate outstanding principal amount of our 9% Convertible Junior Subordinated Debentures due 2063 is \$390 million.

-At June 30, 2008, our Consolidated Net Worth was approximately \$3.25 billion.
+At September 30, 2008, our Consolidated Net Worth was approximately \$3.0 billion.
 We expect we will have a net loss in the remainder of 2008, with the result that we expect our Consolidated Net Worth to decline.
 Our current forecast of our 2008 net loss would result in our forecasted Consolidated Net Worth at December 31, 2008 being materially above the \$2.0 billion minimum.
 There can be no assurance that our actual results will not be materially worse than our forecast or that losses in periods after 2008 will not reduce our Consolidated Net Worth below the minimum amount required.

-In addition, regardless of our results of operations, our Consolidated Net Worth would be reduced to the extent the carrying value of our investment portfolio declines from its carrying value at June 30, 2008 due to market value adjustments and to the extent we pay dividends to our shareholders.
-At June 30, 2008, the modified duration of our fixed income portfolio was 4.1 years, which means that an instantaneous parallel upward shift in the yield curve of 100 basis points would result in a decline of 4.1% (approximately \$319 million) in the market value of this portfolio.
+In addition, regardless of our results of operations, our Consolidated Net Worth would be reduced to the extent the carrying value of our investment portfolio declines from its carrying value at September 30, 2008 due to market value adjustments and to the extent we pay dividends to our shareholders.
+At September 30, 2008, the modified duration of our fixed income portfolio was 4.6 years, which means that an instantaneous parallel upward shift in the yield curve of 100 basis points would result in a decline of 4.6% (approximately \$344 million) in the market value of this portfolio.
 Market value adjustments could also occur as a result of changes in credit spreads.